 Getting in and out of my recliner after surgery was relatively easy at all stages of my recovery.
 When I was using a walker, I gently eased myself down into the recliner while letting go of the walker and placing my hands on the armrests.

 Once down I was able to use the adjustment arm on the side to position my legs so that they were comfortable.
 When getting up I used my good leg to fold down the footrest and then I used the walker to stand up.

-Later when I no longer needed walking poles, I used the arms of the recliners to ease myself down and to push myself off the chair.
+Later when I no longer needed hiking poles, I used the arms of the recliner to ease myself down and to push myself off the chair.

 5 Best Recliners After Knee Replacement Surgery